TomSmartThings/ESP32_MQTT_Multiple_DS18b20/README.md

 # ESP32_MQTT_Multiple_DS18b20
-This is a labour of love (and plenty of hate) that took me far too many hours and lots of influence from different coders.
+This is a labour of love (and plenty of hate) that took me far too many hours.
 The code uses MQTT to send multiple DS18B20 temperature sensor readings from an ESP32 to an MQTT broker running on Home Assistant.

-Somehow I couldn't find a simple example online that would help me do this, so I've done it myself and hopefully it'll help someone else
+Somehow I couldn't find a simple example online that would help me do this, so I've done it myself by merging many different examples together, and along with a huge amount of trial and error I've finally made it work.
+Hopefully it'll help someone else and save them some time.